bramble-lang/bramble-lang/design.md

 1. Heap creation, allocation of data on the heap, and heap management.
 2. Cleaning up completed coroutines
-3. Be able to write the core in Braid.
+3. Be able to write the core in Bramble.
 Right now, the Core is written by and in assembly and this seems pretty inefficient, tedious, and hard to get correct.
-How can I write this in Braid and then compile it as part of the compilation process.
+How can I write this in Bramble and then compile it as part of the compilation process.
 At least these two problems need to be solved: 1.
-Braid needs to be able to work with things like the stack pointers and registers and 2. need a way to compile a separate set of code and inject it into the project.
+Bramble needs to be able to work with things like the stack pointers and registers and 2. need a way to compile a separate set of code and inject it into the project.

 ## C Interop Functionality
 In order to get my language to the point of being useable for actual problems as quickly as possible, I want to be able to interop with existing C libraries so that I can just use those to fill gaps.
-To that end, I want to implement a C interop system so that I can easily call C functions from within Braid code.
+To that end, I want to implement a C interop system so that I can easily call C functions from within Bramble code.
 So, I should take a look at how some languages to C interop and steal one of their designs.

 # 2021-01-25